 Here is the problem stated very simply — some pictures have poor distributions of brightness values.

-A simple complaint about this image might be that too much of it is the the same thing or very nearly the same thing.
+A simple complaint about this image might be that too much of it is the same thing or very nearly the same thing.
 That is, large expanses of browns and ambers.
 There is a large light amber snowbank in the right foreground, a dark brown and largely featureless building in the distance at right, and the top quarter to third of the image is a light brown sky.

 That same complaint in mathematical form might be that the histogram of its brightness values is very non-uniform.
 See that histogram below.
 The horizontal axis is the range of possible brightness values.
 The vertical axis indicates the number of pixels taking each of those possible brightness values.